r3k4t/gui-ipresolver/README.md

 <h6>Author :RKT</h6>

-A simple software to find out any website ip address in internet.Its build on python program.It can help to build software on python program.
+A simple software to find out any website ip address in internet.Its build on python program.

 ### Setup[PIP MODULE] ###